Parent Boost Visitor Visa - Visa Matters

 What is the Parent Boost Visitor Visa?

-The Parent Boost Visitor Visa allows parents of New Zealand residents and citizens to stay in New Zealand for up to five years continuously, with the option to renew for an additional five years, offering a total possible stay of up to 10 years.
+The Parent Boost Visitor Visa allows parents of New Zealand residents and citizens to stay in New Zealand for up to five years, with the option to renew for an additional five years, offering a total possible stay of up to 10 years.

 Parent Boost Visitor Visa Requirements